-- 1. Run etc/git-hooks/install-hooks.sh from the repository top folder to install the git-hook that automatically updates the format of the code to comply with the coding style. - 2.
+- 1. Run pre-commit install -f from the repository top folder to install the git hooks that automatically update the format of the code to comply with the coding style. - 2.
 Create a new branch from master with a description of the change using git checkout -b my-new-branch-name. - 3.
 Read the relevant sections in the User's manual before starting to make changes. - 4.
 Implement the new code and frequently commit using git commit -m 'my commit message'.
 Please use descriptive messages explaining what changed. - 5.
 Push the code to your local mirror using git push --set-upstream origin. - 6.
 Retrieve the latest changes to the upstream master every now and then.
 To do this add the upstream version to your remotes using git remote add upstream https://gitlab.cern.ch/allpix-squared/allpix-squared.git (or the SSH or KRB5 version if preferred).
 This only has to be done once, the first time after cloning the repository.
 Afterwards you fetch the changes using git fetch upstream.
 Then you can add the change preferably using rebase with git rebase upstream master.
 If that causes problems you can use merge with git merge upstream master.